nadia-hazem/tdl/README.md

 ```

 once again we start a session and call on the Todo.php & User.php classes.
-Only few lines to get data from input : userId and task
+Only few lines to get data from input : userId and task.
 For that we call class methods.
+and finally apply json encode on data.

-We can now consider the javascript main page for Todolist :
+### We can now consider the javascript for Todolist :

 ## app.js